isambmi/running-with-oliver-cromwell/README.md

 # Running WDL pipelines with Oliver+Cromwell

-_A guide to using Oliver to submit grouped workflows to a local Cromwell server._
+_A guide to submitting multiple workflows to a local Cromwell server concurrently with Oliver wrappers._

 <!--
   <<< Author notes: Start of the course >>>